 The kangaroo is such an iconic Australian animal that it just wasn’t possible to stop at one roo sculpture.

-I started playing around with different poses for my kangaroos, which are now among my most popular works.
+In response to the popularity of the Standing Roo, I started playing around with different poses for my metal kangaroo sculptures, which are now among my most popular artworks.

-My collection of kangaroos won first prize in the ‘Estate’ category at the 2018 Melbourne International Flower & Garden Show and the Standing Roo won People’s Choice Award at the 2018 Lake Light Sculpture Festival in Jindabyne.
+My Australian kangaroo sculptures won first prize in the ‘Estate’ category at the 2018 Melbourne International Flower & Garden Show.
+They also claimed the People’s Choice Award at the 2018 Lake Light Sculpture Festival in Jindabyne.